Baker's Percentage

 | Consistency | Ratios stay identical whether you make 2 dough balls or 200 |

-| Troubleshooting | If bread is too salty, you know 2.5% salt is high — reduce to 2% |
+| Troubleshooting | If bread is too salty, you know 2.5% salt is high, reduce to 2% |

 | Pre-ferment math | Calculating poolish or biga contributions is straightforward |

 Weight-based recipes break when you scale them.
 A recipe for "500g flour, 325g water" requires manual math to make 6 pizza dough balls.
 With baker's percentage (65% hydration), you set your target dough weight or ball count and the numbers follow.
+A baker's percentages calculator can automate this, but understanding the math yourself catches mistakes.

-Common ratios by bread type
+Baker's percentage chart: common ratios by bread type

 | Bread | Hydration | Salt | Yeast (instant) | Notes |